Note that you can access the Java 8 APIs at

 and ask the class not to respond to the anonymous version.

-There are weekly homework assighments.
+There are weekly group homework assighments.

 I post homework assignments on the class web site.

-Generally, you should submit assignments via
+Generally, your group should submit assignments via

 Because of the way in which this class is taught, it is important to stay on pace.